Loading regulatory ticker…

 AI regulation is evolving faster than any other tech domain - the framework must evolve with it or become a liability rather than a shield

-ISO 42001 §10 Continual Improvement NIST GOVERN 6.2 EU AI Act Post-Market CO SB 26-189 (Jan 2027 transition) CA ADMT (Apr 2027 phase) Federal AI Action Plan updates
+ISO 42001 §10 Continual Improvement NIST GOVERN 6.2 EU AI Act Post-Market CO SB 26-189 (Jan 2027 transition) CA ADMT (Jan 2027) Federal AI Action Plan updates G7 HAIP 2.0 G7 Trusted Partners

 Quarterly Regulatory Horizon Scan (new laws, enforcement actions, guidance)